stephw-tib/pid4nfdi-training/docs/source/epic.rst

-ePIC - European Persistent Identifier Consortium
+ePIC - Persistent Identifier Consortium for eResearch
 ===========================

 What is ePIC?